freeCodeCamp/freeCodeCamp/guide/english/javascript/ternary-operator/index.md

 This way of using the ternary operator needs to be done sparingly and in the right places, which is why (as is the case with using multiple `else if's`), it can sometimes lead to more readable code by using a `switch` statement instead.

+It is advisable to use the ternary operator only in cases which include both `if` and `else` conditions, otherwise using an `if` block is recommended.
+Chaining ternary operators without care may cause unforeseen bugs.

 **Read more:** <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator' target='_blank' rel='nofollow'>MDN</a>